Some nights it’s not in the cards. Traffic’s slow. Restaurant sales are down. What’s a bartender to do? Upsell. Or, learn how to upsell.

 What is Upselling in Bartending?

-Upselling in bartending is a sales technique used to get guests to spend more on alcohol by buying upgraded or premium versions of drinks.
+Upselling in terms of bartending basics is a sales technique used to get guests to spend more on alcohol by buying upgraded or premium versions of drinks.
+If you're a bartender, learning how to sell is crucial.

 Upselling for bartenders is part psychology, part language, and part sincerity.
-Given that, here are 5 things to keep front of mind as you upsell alcohol.
+It can help you make the most out of that bartending license.
+If you have good alcohol pricing, you can make a lot here.
+Given that, here are 5 things to keep in mind as you upsell cocktails and alcohol:

 Nodding while recommending or confirming a drink order is a frequently used upselling technique in bars--and sales in general.
 But subtlety is key.
 People expect bartenders to do a certain amount of nodding because they’re taking drink orders.
 If you’re offering a call liquor instead of a well liquor, nod your head as if to confirm the order.
 Then it won’t feel so salesy.

 Bookending is the bar upselling technique that mentions the item you’re selling first and last in a list of choices.
 Imagine a customer who likes full-bodied reds comes.
 A bookended upsell would sound like “We have a 2009 Bordeaux, a Chilean Syrah, a California Cabernet, or, yeah, that 2009 Bordeaux.”
 Something like that.
 It may sound silly, but it works.
-Give it a shot.
+Practice this skill during happy hours so you can hone it and sell more happy hour drinks.
+In you know the 86 meaning you can also nix a certain drink and upsell another.

 If someone thinks you’re sincerely recommending a drink, they’ll be more likely to buy it.
 And someone is more inclined to believe you’re sincere if they trust you.
 That’s what making eye contact is all about.
+Eye contact is key to learning how to upsell.
 Sure, it’s a well-trod topic, but that’s for a good reason.
 It’s hard to quickly communicate trustworthiness and sincerity to someone.
 Eye contact is one of the most effective tools we have for it.

 People spend their entire lives sifting through sales pitches.
 They know when they’re being sold.
 Use descriptive language, but don’t go overboard.
 Guests can have delicious and incredible experiences at any price point.
 Your language should reflect the way you really feel about the drink.
 Learn about what you’re selling and come up with some words that you would genuinely use and that reflect your reality.
 Then when you make your recommendation, it’ll be real.